dkuettel/one-shell-history/README.md

 5) check if the service is running
    > systemctl status one-shell-history@$USER.service
-6) either `source zsh/setup.zsh` in your zshrc or source it manually to test
+6) either `source zsh/setup.zsh` in your zshrc or source it manually to test note that this only adds osh, it doesnt not disable any other history mechanism the normal zsh history (typically `~/.zsh_history`) is still running in parallel

 ## usage